NickPiscitelli/Alt-Coin-Wallet-Manager/README.md

 __qt_exe__: Optional name of built executable if different

 __wallet_file__: Location to wallet file if different

+__active__: Disable a wallet without removing conf

+__backup_only __: Only perform reload/backup options.
+Useful if
+any wallets are from a package repo.

 __pre_make__: Optional bash commands to run before qmake/make if using "make" action